-To successfully manage medical records, an organization must first clearly define their policies and procedures for maintaining security.
-HIPAA requires that policies are written, and that these written documents are retained for six years.
-Updates are required in response to organizational changes that could affect the handling or security of patient health information.
+To successfully manage medical records, an organization must first clearly define its policies and procedures for maintaining security.
+HIPAA requires policies to be written and retained for six years.
+Updates are required when organizational changes could affect the handling or security of patient health information.

-Successful medical records management programs engage the entire organization.
-Senior-level executives should obtain input from every department that generates or handles records, ensuring that every base is covered when drafting procedures.
+Be sure to engage the entire organization when establishing procedures.
+Senior-level executives should obtain input from every department that generates or handles records, ensuring every base is covered.

 While some breaches are the result of sophisticated hacking, others are the result of untrained employees mismanaging sensitive health records.
-In fact, a recent study found that careless employees were at the root of more than 50% of cybersecurity incidents at small and medium-sized businesses.
-Per HIPAA’s guidelines, companies must train every employee who interacts with health records during any stage of the data lifecycle.
+A recent study found that negligent or careless employees were at the root of 56% of insider threat security incidents.
+Per HIPAA’s guidelines, companies must train every employee who interacts with health records.

 Label Records Effectively

-In order to efficiently monitor patient records from creation through destruction, organizations need a comprehensive taxonomy and indexing system that covers every type of record handled.
-This assures adherence to retention schedules and makes searching more efficient, saving time and money.
+To efficiently monitor patient records from creation through destruction, organizations need a comprehensive taxonomy and indexing system that covers every type of record.
+This ensures adherence to retention schedules and makes searching more efficient.

-Maintaining compliance with complex state and federal laws is a complex task, and there’s little room for human error in the medical field.
-By automating essential and time consuming processes, a centralized medical records management program can improve accuracy, assure consistency and protect patients.
+Maintaining compliance with state and federal laws is a complex task, and there’s little room for human error in the medical field.
+By automating time-consuming processes, a centralized patient information management system can improve accuracy, assure consistency, and protect patients.